 Writing @ Penn State Learning offers drop-in and appointment hours, as well as online tutoring by appointment or through our asynchronous submission form.
 All tutoring is peer-to-peer and free of charge.

 All in-person writing tutoring happens in 220 Boucke or The Search Bar (in Pattee Library's Sidewater Commons).
-To get tutoring through drop-in hours, all you need to do is come by 220 Boucke or the Search Bar and sign in.
+To get tutoring through drop-in hours, come by 220 Boucke or the Search Bar and sign in.
 Shortly thereafter, a writing tutor on duty will assist you.
 It's possible that during drop-in hours you'll experience a short wait before a tutor becomes available to help.
 If you want to guarantee a particular time, we recommend scheduling an appointment on Starfish.

-In-person appointments are available in 220 Boucke throughout the semester.
+In-person appointments are available in 220 Boucke and the Search Bar throughout the semester.
 To schedule an appointment, please use the appointment scheduler in Starfish.
-You will see a list of available appointment times; when you pick a time and move to the following screen, you will be able to check the Boucke Building location.
+You will see a list of available appointment times; when you pick a time and move to the following screen, you will be able to check the Boucke Building or Search Bar location.

 Appointments are 30 minutes long.
 You can schedule up to two appointments in a row.

 Online synchronous appointments are available throughout the semester.
 To schedule an online appointment, please use the appointment scheduler in Starfish.
 You will see a list of available appointment times; when you pick a time and move to the following screen, you will be able to check the Online Writing location.
 You will receive a Zoom link with your appointment confirmation.